nfosci/input-fetcher-dropdown/README.md

 	}
     ]

-Notice that the attributes all match up.
+Notice that the attributes all match up to the fields provide in the JS section.
+The JSON in our exapmple comes from the 'data/test-data.json' file in this package.
+This must be tested on a server b/c the ajax query will not work in local viewing.

 The JSON data that is provided by the server is not currently provided as part of this package.
 I may provide this in the future.

 ### Using The Data